JosephAFerguson/CS4065-CompNetworks/README.md

 ## JSON Structure
-Client -> Server:
 {
     "type": The type of the request.
-I.e. "clientRequest", "action": The action to be performed on the server.
-I.e. "join", "viewBoard",
+I.e. "clientRequest", "data-type": The type of the data being sent.
+I.e. "text", "list", "message".
+    "data": The data of the messsage.
+This could represent different things based on the data-type.
+    I.e. text for text, list for list, message content for message.
+    ...
+    There are also data-type specific fields which are highlighted below.
 }

-Server Data Types:
+Data Types:
 * text
 {"type":"ServerAffirm", "data-type":"text", "data":"alskfjalksdfj  aslkfasldfj asldfj alskdjf alksdfjaklsjfalkdfa", "receivedData": ...}